dingherself/130/syllabus.md

 You are required to complete a final project for this course.
 This can be either a traditional paper or an equally substantial creative project of your choice---for example, you might want to make a zine, create educational materials on an issue, write a play, design a board game, draft a short story or a piece of public writing, script and produce a video essay, record a mini-album, publish a podcast episode, curate an exhibit, build a website or an application, reenact a story or a moment, imagine an alternative history, illustrate an argument or debate, or profile a community member (really, the sky’s the limit!).
 My hope is that the flexibility of the format will allow you to further engage with our course materials in a way that suits and reflects your own interests.

 While I will provide prompts for both the paper and open options, you are also more than welcome to work with me to craft your own---if this is something you would like to do, please meet with me **by Thursday, November 14** to discuss your ideas.
 If we can both see a workable final project, I will then ask you to write up a short project proposal to finalize it.
 You are not required to get my permission or submit a proposal if you decide to pursue one of the pre-circulated prompts.
-Either way, the final project is due **by 11:59pm on Sunday, December 15**.
+Either way, the final project is due **by 11:59pm on Tuesday, December 17**.

 The final project will make up 30% of your final grade.